CyberPulseDev/ForwardIQ/README.md

 * Ports they open
 * Exposure of local services
 * Risks arising from vulnerable router hardware or misconfigurations
+* Acknowledging that the application may still contain bugs or unresolved issues

 Use the **Security Audit** module to evaluate risk levels before exposing network services publicly.